-This course will explore statistical methods and principles necessary for understanding and interpreting data used in medical sciences and medical policy formation.
-Course topics include descriptive statistics, graphical data summary, sampling, statistical comparison of groups, correlation, and regression.
-This course will include lecture, group discussions, critical reading of published research, analysis of data as well as case studies to discuss problems and applications of biostatistics.
-The course will conclude with a survey of areas of current biostatistical research approaches.
-Recommended co-requisite: GRD-602.
+This course will explore statistical methods and principles necessary for understanding and interpreting data used in medical sciences and the field of health sciences.
+Course topics include descriptive statistics, graphical data summary, sampling, statistical comparison of groups, correlation, and regressions.
+This course will include lecture, group discussions, critical reading of published research, analysis of data, and interpretation of data.
+Case studies and primary literature will be given to discuss the interpretation and applications of biostatistics.
+The course will conclude with a project using Biostatistics in everyday medicine.

-- Understand which statistical methods are suitable to a given type of data - Evaluate different data collection approaches and how strength of evidence varies among these approaches - Apply statistical concepts to data sets and explain the results - Critically examine statistical claims stated in published research
+- Determine which statistical methods are suitable for a given type of data - Evaluate different data collection approaches and how the strength of evidence varies among these approaches - Apply statistical concepts to data sets and explain the results - Interpret and critically examine statistical claims stated in published research research individual topics, develop background information from a specific topic to present, describe techniques and methods used, interpret and present data from the literature and discuss the findings and significance and formulate new hypothesis and design experiments based on the research and findings presented.
+Topics vary from year to year, and the course may be repeated for credit when the content changes.

-MDS-615 CURRENT TOPICS IN THE CELLULAR AND MOLECULAR BASIS OF DISEASE
+MDS-615 CURRENT TOPICS IN THE CELLULAR AND MOLECULAR BASIS OF DISEASE 3.

 The objective of this course is to promote critical thinking and analysis of data related to current biomedical research, drug therapies and the cellular and molecular basis of disease.
-Students will research individual topics, develop background information from a specific topic to present, describe techniques and methods used, interpret and present data from the literature and discuss the findings and significance and formulate new hypotheses and design experiments based on the research and findings presented.
+Students will